SSobol77/SSobol77/README.md

 ## ![test](https://github.githubassets.com/images/icons/emoji/octocat.png) Hello everybody,

-## I'm Siergej Sobolewski.
+## I'm Siergej Sobolewski "Freeman".
 Welcome to my GitHub profile!

 > In an era where digital transformation is not just a trend but a necessity, Computer Science stands at the forefront of innovation and progress.
 As we look ahead, the field promises a dynamic and exhilarating future, filled with opportunities, especially for young individuals embarking on their journey in CS.